-The guide offers tips and advice for ways in which you can practice servant leadership daily at the college.
-It is important to realize that all employees can be leaders, whether they supervise others or not.
+The guide offers tips and advice for ways in which you can promote inclusion in your day-to-day work at the college.
 Some recommendations include:

-To learn more about ways to practice effective leadership, and to find other resources and tools, view the full 3Cs Guide on Effective Leadership Using the 3Cs.
+To learn more about ways to promote inclusion, and to find other resources and tools, view the full 3Cs Guide on Inclusion.